BayesianHuman/Bayesian-Regression/README.md

-# Variational-Logistic-Regression
+# Bayesian Regression
-RMatlab implementation of Bayesian Regression based on description in Bishop (2006)
+Matlab implementation of Bayesian Regression based on description in Bishop (2006)